nxp-auto-goldvip/gvip-manifests/README.rst

 The following steps will build a GoldVIP image based on NXP Auto Linux BSP image.

 Note:
-A Yocto build needs at least 50GB of free space and takes a lot of time (a few hours, depending on the system configuration).
+A Yocto build needs at least 50 GB of free space and takes a lot of time (a few hours, depending on the system configuration).
 It is recommended to use a powerful system with many cores and a fast storage media (e.g., SSD).
 The recommended RAM size is 8 GB.